ayireddyshreya/UMBC-DATA606-Capstone/docs/proposal.md

-# Insurance Dataset for Predicting Health Insurance
+# Predicting Health Insurance using ML techniques

 ## 1. Title and Author

-### Project Title
-**Insurance Dataset for Predicting Health Insurance**
+- **Project Title:** Predicting health insurance using ML techniques

-### Prepared for UMBC Data Science Master Degree Capstone by
-**Dr. Chaojie (Jay) Wang**
+- **Prepared for UMBC Data Science Master Degree Capstone by Dr. Chaojie (Jay) Wang**

-### Author Name
-**Ayireddy Shreya**

-### Author's GitHub Profile
+- **Author Name:** Shreya Ayireddy
-https://github.com/ayireddyshreya
+- **Author's GitHub Profile:** https://github.com/ayireddyshreya

-### Author's LinkedIn Profile
-www.linkedin.com/in/shreya-ayireddy
+- **Author's LinkedIn Profile:** www.linkedin.com/in/shreya-ayireddy

 ## Background

-The "Insurance Dataset for Predicting Health Insurance" aims to analyze various factors influencing medical costs and health insurance premium.
+The "Predicting Health Insurance" aims to analyze various factors influencing medical costs and health insurance premium.
 Understanding these factors is crucial for developing accurate predictive models and gaining insights into the relationships among different variables.

 ### What is it about?